brendeni1/darkvypr.github.io/commands.md

 | !plop`1-7`                        | Screenshots of user [@XenoPlopQB](https://www.twitch.tv/XenoPlopQB).
 | !plopcolour                       | [@XenoPlopQB](https://www.twitch.tv/XenoPlopQB)'s old username colour, stored for record.
 | !regex101pings                    | A link to all of the regex strings that make up [my pings](https://darkvypr.com/pings).
+| !query `ASK_SOMETHING`            | Use the power of Wolfram Alpha's shit API to answer a question.
+Example: "`!query population of canada`".
 | !say                              | Repeat what the user sent.
 Example Input: `DarkVypr: !say hello my name is darkvypr` Example Response: `VyprBot: 👥 hello my name is darkvypr`
 | !setbirthday `MONTH` `DAY` `YEAR` | This command sets your birthday to whatever date you specify.
 Required for most `!birthday` functionality.
 You can still check other people's birthdays without this set, they just can't check yours.
 Example: "`!setbirthday August 14 2005`".
 | !setcountry `YOUR_COUNTRY`        | Sets your country for use with the `!covid` command.